ionic-team/stencil-site/src/docs/framework-integration/angular.md

 ```

 Now you can reference your component library as a standard import.
 If you distributed your components through a primary `NgModule`, you can
-simply import that module into their implementation to use your components.
+simply import that module into an implementation to use your components.

 ```ts
 // app.module.ts